Our New & Complete Training Programme:

 A: Fundamentals & Applications: The One-Day training offers knowledge suitable for students, industry technicians, schoolteachers or anyone who may consider gaining knowledge in this field.
 Benefits will include:

 - New potential career path and opportunities in the job market with valuable addition to CV/portfolio of studies (A level/undergraduate/postgraduate students);

 - Insights and new skills for teaching (school teachers);

 - New and extended know-how for workplace or use in research or production systems (industry).

 B: Advanced Technologies and Applications.
 This workshop covers advanced topics of knowledge AND professional technical skills of use of the technology in practice.
 From this two-day workshop learners will acquire professional practical skills of the field, is strongly recommended for: industry scientific/technical staff seeking further skills; R&D staff & researchers; students who already have fundamental backgrounds and science tutors.

 Limited free places for A Level/ Undergraduate students are available for “Workshop A” sponsored by “National Biofilm Innovation Centre (NBIC)” as a part of “Public Engagement and Outreach” grants.
-Interested students please contact us by not later than 28th February 2020.
+Interested students please contact us.

 Contact to register

 Fundamentals and insights into the future innovations

 The first academic/industry workshop of Shimya Tech and Nano Biosols was successfully held at the Liverpool science park on 20th of November 2019.